 You can definitely make these as gluten free drop-style biscuits.
 Use a large

 I like to use butter for baking biscuits.
-You can use shortening, but I find the very best fat is a European butter like Plugra is best.
+You can use shortening, but I find the best fat is a European butter like Plugra.

 These biscuits will keep fresh for up to 3 days.
 I advise freezing the extras and then reheating in a microwave oven,